chucklesoclock/web-caesar/README.md

 ## Future Enhancements

-- add decryption capability with inputed shift for caesar or key for vingenere ciphers.
+- add decryption capability with inputed shift for caesar cipher or key for vingenere cipher.